Property Tax Deduction: Can You Write Off Real Estate Tax?

 Higher Standard Deduction

 The 2017 law also increased the amount of the standard deduction.
-With 2021 inflation-related increases, the standard deduction is up to $12,550 if you file a single or married, filing separately.
-Heads of households have a standard deduction of $18,800.
-Finally, if you’re married filing jointly, your standard deduction is $25,100.
+With 2022 inflation-related increases, the standard deduction is up to $12,950 if you file as single or married, filing separately.
+Heads of households have a standard deduction of $19,400.
+Finally, if you're married filing jointly, your standard deduction is $25,900.

 Standard Deduction Vs. Itemized Deductions: What's The Difference?

-Aside from the SALT cap, as it’s known, the biggest change to the property tax deduction caused by the 2017 tax law is that – because of the increase in the standard deduction – it may not make sense for many homeowners to itemize their deductions.
-Remember that you can elect to use either standard or itemized deductions, but not both in the same year.
+Aside from the SALT cap, as it's known, the biggest change to the property tax deduction caused by the 2017 tax law is that – because of the increase in the standard deduction – it may not make sense for many homeowners to itemize their deductions.
+Remember that you can elect to use either standard or itemized deductions, but not both.

 What Is The Standard Deduction?